gasingh/furniture-style-classifier/README.md

 </details>

 However, my learning pursuit would be better served if I were to learn the fundamentals of Image recognition and then learning how to apply those learnings and knowledge and work towards building my own custom tailored AI system.
+Hence the research on finding appropriate opensource image training sets online.
+Please refer Sections: _**Data sources: AI training datasets (digital)**_.

+## What next?

+Can this project grow and become something even more?
+I love browsing design and furniture shops, and an AI like that could be a cool tool to have on a mobile phone.
+Ideally a mobile phone app!